davin-san/ors-containers/README.md

-# gem5 Development Workflow: VS Code + Pre-compiled Containers
+# ORS Development Workflow: VS Code + Pre-compiled Containers

-This repository (ors-containers) defines a high-speed, isolated development environment.
-It is designed to "fuse" with your application code (like garnet-web-visualizer) which lives in a separate repository.
+This repository (`ors-containers`) defines a high-speed, isolated development environment.
+It is designed to "fuse" with your application code (like `garnet-web-visualizer` and `gem5-tracer`) which lives in separate repositories.

 ## The Goal

-*   **Separate Concerns**: Your environment (this repo) is separate from your application code (garnet-web-visualizer and gem5-tracer).
+*   **Separate Concerns:** Your environment (this repo) is separate from your application code (`garnet-web-visualizer` and `gem5-tracer`).
-*   **Build Once**: We build the slow gem5 project once inside a Docker image.
+*   **Build Your Fork:** The `Dockerfile` provides tools.
+You provide the `gem5` code via your `gem5-tracer` fork.
-*   **Fuse & Connect**: VS Code uses the files in this repo to build and launch a container.
-The container "fuses" with your other repos by mounting them as volumes.
+*   **Fuse & Connect:** VS Code launches a container with the tools.
+The container "fuses" with your code repos by mounting them as volumes.
-*   **Iterate Fast**: Re-compiling gem5 uses a persistent ccache volume, making incremental builds incredibly fast.
-*   **Snapshot Backups**: New "working" compiled states can be committed as new, tagged "backup" images.
+*   **Multi-Root Workspace:** VS Code will open both `garnet-web-visualizer` and `gem5-tracer` in the same window.
+*   **Snapshot Your Build:** You'll run one initial slow compile of your fork inside the container, then "snapshot" that state as your new pre-compiled base image.
+*   **Iterate Fast:** All future builds will use the pre-compiled snapshot and `ccache` for incredibly fast incremental changes.

 ## Step 1: Initial Setup (Do this once)

-**Create your Project Directory:**
+### Create your Project Directory:

 On your local machine, create a parent folder for all your projects.